gailweiss/lm-springboard/README.md

 ```

 Cons:
 - The code here doesn't take advantage of all the nice optimisations and options huggingface has provided.
-If you just use huggingface to load it (which is also very straightforward) you will get a model on which you can sample sequences efficiently and with various algorithms, whereas here you just have the one greedy sampler.
+If you just use huggingface to load it (which is also very straightforward) you will get a model on which you can sample sequences efficiently and with various algorithms, whereas here you just have my simple sampling function.
-- I haven't implemented getting GPT2's attention.
-I will really appreciate someone expanding this so I can get attention from GPT2-small as easily as I can get it from my own models.
-See the `forward` function in `model/lm.py` to see where to insert such code.

 Pros:
-- Except for inspecting attention, which is not yet implemented, you can use this to interact with gpt2 through the same interface as provided for the models trained here.
+- You can use this to interact with gpt2 through the same interface as provided for the models trained here - including sampling, plotting its attention patterns, or getting its internal embeddings.

-Overall, if you want to poke around open source pretrained models, you may prefer existing libraries for mechanistic interpretability - e.g. TransformerLens: [https://github.com/neelnanda-io/TransformerLens/]
+Still, if your main goal is to poke around open source pretrained models, you may prefer existing libraries for mechanistic interpretability - e.g. TransformerLens: [https://github.com/neelnanda-io/TransformerLens/]

 ## Inspect Model
 ### Generate

-Sample from your loaded model `lm` (or `lm_gpt2`) with the `sample` function, which allows receiving an initial prefix `pref` (string or list of token ids), a maximum sample length `max_seq_len` (in tokens, default 100), a sampling temperature `temperature` (default 1), and returning the sample either as a string or list of indices with the parameter `as_str` (default `True`).
+Sample from your loaded model `lm` (or `lm_gpt2`) with the `sample` function:

 ```
 lm_gpt2.sample(pref="Well the weather for the whole area will",max_seq_len=50,temperature=0.5,as_str=True) lm_gpt2.sample(pref=[50256, 4053, 262, 6193])
 lm.sample(pref="")
 ```

+Main params:
+- `pref` (string or list of token ids), the opening prefix for the sample, default `""`
+- `max_seq_len` the maximum sample length (in tokens), default 100,
+- `as_str` return the sample as a string (as opposed to a list of indices), default `True`

+Sampling params:
+- `temperature`, the sampling temperature (factor by which to divide the next-token logits before softmax, `0` shifts to argmax instead of softmax), default `1`
+- `nucleus`, restrict sampling to the minimal set of most probable tokens with total probability >=`nucleus`, default `None` (effectively `1`).
+Mutually exclusive with `top_k`
+- `top_k`, restrict sampling to the `top_k` most probable tokens, default `None` (effectively `self.n_tokens`).
+Mutually exclusive with `nucleus`

+No beam search here, but I will appreciate someone adding it in!

 ### Get Outputs

 Get the output embeddings of your language model on a batch of inputs (presented as a tensor with shape batch size x seq len) or single input (presented as a string, list of ids, 1-D tensor, or batch of size 1 as above) by calling it directly: